Omega 3 & 6 essential fatty acids with GLA

 - Evening Primrose

-The EU Food Safety Agency (EFSA) has evaluated the evidence behind the product's content of essential omega 3 fatty acids and has acknowledged the following statements:
+The European Food Safety Authority (EFSA) has evaluated the evidence behind essential omega 3 fatty acids and has acknowledged the following claims:

 - EPA* and DHA* contributes to normal heart function

 * Min.
 250 mg of EPA / DHA per day

 - DHA* contributes to the maintenance of normal brain function